 Higher grade prison officers have extra responsibilities, such as supervising other officers or looking after an area or wing of the prison.

-Prison officers are required to work regular unsocial hours, including nights, weekends and bank holidays.
-Working hours are, on average, 37 hours per week over the shift cycle.
+You'll be required to work regular unsocial hours, including nights, weekends and bank holidays.
+During your training period, you'll work 37hours per week.

 What to expect

 - Most of the work is indoors, although patrolling and supervision duties involve spending time outside.

 - Working as a prison officer is varied and fast-paced, with a range of duties from keeping prisoners safe, helping them learn new skills and dealing with difficult behaviour.

 - The work can be challenging and requires a calm and flexible approach, as difficult, confrontational, and sometimes violent situations may arise.

 - You'll be supported in your role by your team who understand the day-to-day challenges you may encounter.